Board of Governors

 I attended Westminster Cathedral Primary School in Central London, followed by St Thomas More Language College in Kensington.
 I then completed my A-Level studies at Cardinal Vaughan Memorial School, also in Kensington.
 I hold a degree in Primary Education with a specialism in Mathematics from the University of Roehampton.

-Vicky Fisher – Co-opted, Curriculum and Standards Committee, Link Governor for Communications and Quality of Education
+Vicky Fisher – Co-opted, Curriculum and Standards Committee, Link Governor for Communications, Curriculum, Teaching and Attainment

 I have over 14 years’ experience in the education sector in a variety of roles including teaching and school data management.
 I now specialises in impact and evaluation.
 Having worked with schools across the country to measure the impact of interventions and strategies used by schools, I work for the Raspberry Pi Foundation.
 As part of my role, I measure the impact of their work encouraging children around the world to get involved in coding.